Applications have closed. Please check this page again next year, or subscribe to our newsletter for updates.

-Yes, internships are only available to students currently studying history or a related discipline at a tertiary level in NSW.
-At this time, the History Council is unable to accept applications from students enrolled at institutions outside New South Wales.
+Yes, internships are only available to students currently studying History or a related discipline at a tertiary level in New South Wales.
+At this time, we are unable to accept applications from students enrolled at institutions outside NSW.

 - Is this a paid internship?

 Internships are voluntary and unpaid.
-The History Council will cover the organisation and cost of any travel and/or accommodation required by the intern during the fulfilment of their duties.
+The History Council will cover the organisation and cost of any travel and/or accommodation required by the intern during the fulfillment of their duties.
 For example, interns will be financially supported to travel to their designated History Week and/or Speaker Connect event; be reimbursed related expenses such as for phone use (approval in advance needed).

 - What will I gain from this experience?

-The History Council seeks to provide mentoring and workplace skills development for students and/or young people in order to aid them in developing sustainable career paths and networks in the history sector.
+We seek to provide workplace skills development for students and/or young people to aid them in pursuing sustainable career paths and networks in the history sector.
 While undertaking an internship, all interns will be professional representatives of the History Council.
-Interns will be supported and supervised in their duties by the History Council Executive Officer and Administrative Assistant, including an initiation meeting to clarify the project terms and develop a timetable of work and deliverables, supervision within the office space, provision of feedback at key stages, and the provision of a reference letter at the end of the project.
+Interns will be supported and supervised in their duties by the History Council Executive Officer and Programs Officer, including an initiation meeting to clarify the project terms and develop a timetable of work and deliverables and provision of feedback at key stages and a reference letter at the end of the placement.

-To find out more or ask additional questions, please contact us at firstname.lastname@example.org.
+To find out more or ask additional questions, contact us at firstname.lastname@example.org.